First up let me say that I do not work on children's books, YA or poetry. These are all specialised fields that I am not qualified to work on.

 Copy Editing involves going through the document line by line looking for grammatical errors, spelling mistakes, consistent styles for headings, captions etc. A light copy edit will cover spell-checking, punctuation, grammar and formatting.

-Substantive Editing involves getting into the nitty gritty of the manuscript or document.
+Substantive Editing involves getting into the nitty-gritty of the manuscript or document.
 Is the hero travelling a thousand miles across the land in a day on horseback?
-(I feel sorry for the horse!)
 Does the heroine have blue eyes in chapter 1 and brown eyes in chapter 3?
 Do London Underground trains come to a screaming halt when a passenger pulls the emergency brake?
 (In case you are wondering, the answer is no.)

 The last person to see the document before final printing is the proof-reader.
 They receive a "proof" copy of the document, in other words exactly as it's going to look when printed (including the fancy fonts), and check that all corrections have been made and that no other errors have slipped in during the typesetting process.